MANITOBA TRANSIT HERITAGE ASSOCIATION

 Exclusive Bus Lines announced on Friday, May 26, 2017 that it will discontinue its scheduled service between Selkirk and Winnipeg on Friday, September 1, 2017.
 The company continues to offer chartered and escorted tour motor coach services.

 Kasper Transportation of Thunder Bay, Ontario assumed operation of the scheduled service between Winnipeg and Selkirk on Tuesday, September 5, 2017.

 Jefferson Lines of Minneapolis, Minnesota had resumed its operation of a scheduled service between Winnipeg and Fargo-Sioux Falls-Kansas City on Wednesday, August 16, 2017.
 Jefferson Lines serves the mid-western United States operating daily service routes in Montana, Wyoming, North and South Dakota, Minnesota, Wisconsin, Iowa, Missouri, Arkansas, Nebraska, Oklahoma, and Texas.

-Greyhound Canada, now a subsidiary of First Group of Scotland, continues to provide scheduled Motor Coach service to many points in Manitoba including Winnipeg, Portage La Prairie, Brandon, Dauphin, The Pas, Flin Flon and Thompson.
+Greyhound Canada, a subsidiary of First Group of Scotland, continues to provide scheduled Motor Coach service to many points in Manitoba including Winnipeg, Portage La Prairie, Brandon, Dauphin, The Pas, Flin Flon and Thompson until October 31, 2018.

-Greyhound Canada is also the prime national carrier offering service across Canada from Vancouver, Calgary, Edmonton, Saskatoon, Regina and Winnipeg to Thunder Bay, Sudbury, Toronto, London, Windsor, Ottawa and Montreal.
+Greyhound Canada continues as a national carrier offering service across Canada from Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Thunder Bay to Sudbury, and from Sudbury to Toronto, London, Windsor, Ottawa and Montreal until October 31, 2018.

 Other scheduled carriers currently operating in Manitoba include: